michipriv/codeDoku/doc/overview.md

 Returns:
     None
-  ## Funktion: __init__(self, overview, file_list, args)
+  ## Funktion: __init__(self, overview, file_list, args, prog_name)
-    Docstring: Initializes the OverviewSaver with the project overview data, the list of all files, and command-line arguments.
+    Docstring: Initializes the OverviewSaver with the project overview data, the list of all files, and program name.

 Args:
     overview (dict): The overview of classes, methods, and functions.
-Each key is a file path, and the value is a list of class and function information. file_list (list): The list of all Python files to ensure all are documented. args (ArgumentParser): Parsed command-line arguments (e.g., project_path, target_dir).
+Each key is a file path, and the value is a list of class and function information. file_list (list): The list of all Python files to ensure all are documented. args (ArgumentParser): Parsed command-line arguments (e.g., project_path, target_dir). prog_name (str): The name of the program being executed.
   ## Funktion: save_overview_as_md(self, output_file)
     Docstring: Saves the overview of classes, methods, and functions as a Markdown file.
 Files with no documentation will be indicated.